mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Some of these support scout missions in their original capacity, ie as resupply vessels.
 This is rapidly becoming known as the most boring job in the Scout Service apart form Xboat–pilot duty.
-As Xboat pilots joke; at least aboard an Xboat you’ve always got someone interesting to talk to.
+As Xboat pilots joke; at least aboard an Xboat you've always got someone interesting to talk to.
-Other tankers and dromedaries have been converted to ‘Scout Base Ships’ which can carry a flock of smaller vessels such as Scout/ Couriers, Survey Scouts and the like.
+Other tankers and dromedaries have been converted to 'Scout Base Ships' which can carry a flock of smaller vessels such as Scout/ Couriers, Survey Scouts and the like.
 They are designed to make use of the high Jump capacity of naval tankers (jump–4 typically) to reach an area quickly, then remain on station as a mobile base